 If you use a prescription skin medicine, put it on before you moisturize.

 There are many products out there.
 What works for someone else may not work for you.

 The best options are:

-Unscented products may have still fragrances, so they can still irritate you skin.
+Unscented products may still have fragrances, so they can still irritate your skin.
 They're just covered up so you can't smell them.
-Look for moisturizers marked fragrance free.
+Look for moisturizers marked "fragrance-free."

 Check the label if you know you’re allergic to a certain ingredient.

 Dab a pea-sized bit of any new product onto the crook of your elbow or the inside of your wrist.
 Wait 24 to 48 hours to see if it causes a rash, redness, or itching before you use it on your entire body.